Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Line of patrons at Banh Mi 25 in Hanoi, Vietnam

 The Banh Mi Sandwich is Vietnamese fast food at its finest.
-While it is far from fine dining in Hanoi, the French-inspired sandwich is no less delicious – and a quintessential Vietnamese food to eat in Hanoi.
+While it is far from fine dining, the French-inspired sandwich is no less delicious – and a quintessential Vietnamese food to eat in Hanoi.
 For a quick bite to eat or food-on-the-go, a Banh Mi sandwich is the best fast food to eat in Hanoi.

 When the baguette was introduced to Vietnam by the French in the mid-1800s, it quickly became a staple food.
 However, it wasn’t until 100 years later that the well-known and loved Vietnamese-style Banh Mi sandwich gained popularity.

-The key ingredient to a Banh Mi is the crispy bread, which is often cut on the top (using scissors) rather than on the side (like classic American submarine sandwiches).
+The key ingredient to a Banh Mi is the crispy bread, which is often cut on the top (using scissors) rather than on the side.
 Typical fillings include cured meats, pate, pickled vegetables, herbs and sauce.
 Most shops offer a choice of meat fillings and a standard vegetable accompaniment, but each Banh Mi can be made to order.

 Banh Mi Hanoi Restaurants Old Quarter